Type Ia supernovae, standardisable candles, and gravity: Introduction

-In this paper we further develop these early works and introduce an alternative method to treat SNIe in modified gravity theories that allows us to produce SNIe light curves in order to verify whether the WLR is reproduced in non-standard gravity, and then use this information to tackle the issue of whether the ability of SNIe to act as standardisable candles is affected.
+In this paper we further develop these early works and introduce an alternative method to treat SNe Ia in modified gravity theories that allows us to produce SNe Ia light curves in order to verify whether the WLR is reproduced in non-standard gravity, and then use this information to tackle the issue of whether the ability of SNe Ia to act as standardisable candles is affected.

-Modeling the impact of modified gravity on SNIa astrophysics is a highly nontrivial task.
-The pre and post-collapse phases of the evolution of SNIe are both typical astrophysical laboratories where all four types of fundamental interactions play a role and the many physical processes going on are not yet fully understood.
-Even with the current best knowledge of these physical processes, the SNIa evolution cannot be accurately followed without expensive hydrodynamical simulations.
-This is further complicated by the strong variations displayed in the physical properties of the SNIa population, such as their burning conditions and the $^{56}$Ni mass produced in the thermonuclear reactions, the latter being a critical quantity determining the intrinsic SNIa luminosity.
+Modeling the impact of modified gravity on SN Ia astrophysics is a highly nontrivial task.
+The pre and post-collapse phases of the evolution of SNe Ia are both typical astrophysical laboratories where all four types of fundamental interactions play a role and the many physical processes going on are not yet fully understood.
+Even with the current best knowledge of these physical processes, the SN Ia evolution cannot be accurately followed without expensive hydrodynamical simulations.
+This is further complicated by the strong variations displayed in the physical properties of the SN Ia population, such as their burning conditions and the $^{56}$Ni mass produced in the thermonuclear reactions, the latter being a critical quantity determining the intrinsic SN Ia luminosity.
 If we add modifications to gravity on top of all these, the situation only becomes worse.
 Clearly, a simplified approach is needed for initial proof-of-concept studies before embarking on a full numerical investigation.